caoimhemorley/sc-rnaseq-wf/README.md

 ## Generating the inputs JSON

 The inputs JSON may be generated manually, however when running a large number of samples, this can become unwieldly.
-The `generate_inputs` utility script may be used to automatically generate the inputs JSON.
+The [`generate_inputs` utility script](https://github.com/ASAP-CRN/wf-common/blob/main/util/generate_inputs) may be used to automatically generate the inputs JSON and sample list.
 The script requires the libraries outlined in [the requirements.txt file](https://github.com/ASAP-CRN/wf-common/blob/main/util/requirements.txt) and the following inputs:

 - `project-tsv`: One or more project TSVs with one row per sample and columns team_id, sample_id, batch, fastq_path.
 All samples from all projects may be included in the same project TSV, or multiple project TSVs may be provided.
     - `team_id`: A unique identifier for the team from which the sample(s) arose